holcombet/hs-to-lean/README.md

 The goal of this project is to verify Haskell code by translating it into Lean (Theorem Prover) code.

+**Currently Under Construction** This repo is still under construction.
+Unnecessary or pedantic information will be removed once this project is finalized.

 ## Description

 The overarching goal of this project is to successfully validate Haskell s ource code by translating it into the [Lean Theorem Prover](https://lean-lang.org/).